1amir2026/VoiceGroupsCleaner/docs/commands.md

 | `/vgclean keep <name>` | Adds a group name to `allowed-groups` and saves it. |
 | `/vgclean remove <name>` | Removes a group name from `allowed-groups` and saves it. |

+> [!warning]
+> The /vgclean clean command can sometimes be configured to run automatically.
+>
+> This is useful because automatically removing groups may occasionally cause issues with your server or other plugins/scripts. ( e.g: VoiceServer plugin )
+>
+> However, groups that need to be removed—especially groups created by non-OP players—will still be removed within seconds, so unnecessary groups won't remain for long.

 ## `config.yml`

 | Key | What it does |